hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 2. Create a StaffListPage

+   - Load the initial list of staff members from the repository
    - Create a ListItem showing
      - the full name of the Staff member
      - it's gender